What minimum rates of pay are agricultural workers entitled to?

 It depends where they work.

-• Scottish workers are entitled to the new rates of agricultural wages which came into force on 1 October 2015.
+- Scottish workers are entitled to the rates set by the Scottish Agricultural Wages Board.
 Agricultural wage rates can be higher than national minimum wage rates.

 On 1 October 2015, the Agricultural Wages (Scotland) Order (No.63) 2015 came into force, increasing the minimum rates of pay that agricultural workers are entitled to.
 These rates apply to all types of worker and irrespective of what kind of work is carried out.
 The Scottish Government has published a guide to help employers and workers understand the changes which can be accessed here.